-Apple recently announced the addition of a Light Detection and Ranging (LiDAR) scanner to the iPad Pro’s main camera unit.
+Apple recently announced the addition of LiDAR scanners (Light Detection and Ranging) to the iPad Pro’s main camera unit.

 The LiDAR scanner is being marketed to Apple’s user base as a “breakthrough” technology.
 LiDAR sensors, also referred to as 3D ‘Time of Flight’ (ToF) sensors, are already widely utilized in other fields such as autonomous cars for rapid and accurate depth sensing.

 Apple already has a large ecosystem of AR capable devices since the launch of ARKit in 2017 for iOS.
 This AR capability was achieved by a feature called ‘world tracking’ based on a technique called visual-inertial odometry.
 The ARkit uses the iPhone or iPad’s camera combined with computer vision analysis to detect and track notable features in a scene, such as flat surfaces or objects.
 The tracking data is then compared with the device’s motion sensor data to develop a high-precision model of the device’s position and motion relative to the detected features.
 One of the limitations of the earlier implementation was that it could not be used for generating 3D scan models of the environment without an external peripheral.
 Now, with an integrated LiDAR scanner, Apple has made the ARkit capable of detecting the environment and generating 3D models of the same.